PostHog/posthog.com/contents/tutorials/nuxt-feature-flags.md

 ### Setting the correct `distinctId`

-You may have noticed that we set `distinctId = 'placeholder-user-id'` in our flag call above.
+You may notice that we set `distinctId = 'placeholder-user-id'` in our flag call above.
 In production apps, to ensure you fetch the correct flag value for your user, `distinctId` should be set to their unique ID.

 For logged-in users, you typically use their email as their `distinctId`.
 However, for logged-out users, you can use the `distinct_id` property from their PostHog cookie: